-Both the SAT and ACT are given 7 times a year, though in California and New York there are only 6 test dates for complicated legal reasons.
-There is normally at least one of the tests (either an SAT or an ACT or both) every month except for January.
+Both the SAT and ACT are given 7 times a year.
+There is at least one of the tests (either an SAT or an ACT or both) every month except for January.

 Can we see the test after my student takes it?

 As mentioned above, yes - for 3 of the 7 test dates.
 For the SAT, if you order the "QAS" (Question and Answer Service - it's $18 extra) then you will be able to see the test afterwards, and they'll tell you which ones you got incorrect.
 This is offered internationally for the May test and in the US for the May, October and March tests.

 For the ACT, the QAS equivalent is called the "TIR" (Test Information Release - it's $20 extra).
 It is not offered for international tests, but is offered for tests in the US for the December, April, and June tests.